geraldinepascal/FROGS/README.md

 # Installation

+This FROGS repository is for command line user.
+If you want to install FROGS on Galaxy, please refer to [FROGS-wrappers](https://github.com/geraldinepascal/FROGS-wrappers).

 ## Tools dependancies

 FROGS is written in Python 2.7, uses on home-made scripts written in PERL5 and uses on external Python library, Scipy.